+VITAL SIGNS

+MASSACHUSETTS

-B usiness leaders in Nevada cannot find the science, technology, engineering and mathematics (STEM) talent they need to stay competitive.
+B usiness leaders in Massachusetts cannot find the science, technology, engineering and mathematics (STEM) talent they need to stay competitive.
 Students' lagging performance in K-12 is a critical reason why.
 The good news is that the nation's most effective STEM education programs can help turn the tide.

-Nevada students have made real progress in math over the past decade, though they have lost ground in recent years.
-Not enough students--least of all minorities--have the chance to learn challenging content to prepare them for college and careers, and few eighth-graders have teachers with an undergraduate major in math or science.
-Science teachers of low-income, black and Hispanic students are most likely to say they don't have the resources they need, and their schools are most likely to lack facilities and materials for science instruction.
+Massachusetts students outscore their peers in almost every other state on national tests of math and science, and they have made strong gains in math since 2003.
+Yet these gains have faltered in recent years, and the state's past success masks large racial gaps in student achievement and access to opportunity.
+Not enough students--least of all minorities--have the chance to learn rich and challenging content that prepares them for college and careers.
+Math and science teachers of low-income, black and Hispanic students are most likely to say they don't have the resources they need, and their schools are most likely to lack facilities and materials for science instruction.

-NEVADA NEEDS MORE STEM TALENT
+MASSACHUSETTS NEEDS MORE STEM TALENT

-STEM fields are growing in Nevada
+STEM fields are growing in Massachusetts

 Between 2017 and 2027:

 STEM jobs will grow

-Non-STEM jobs will grow

-26%

-18%

-THE NEVADA STEM SKILLS SHORTAGE STARTS EARLY

-Progress in math has faltered

-After years of progress in K-12 math, Nevada students have lost ground.
+THE MASSACHUSETTS STEM SKILLS SHORTAGE STARTS EARLY Progress in math has faltered After years of progress in math, eighth-graders have lost ground.
 Trends in 8th grade math scores, 2003-2017

 SOURCE: U.S. Department of Education, 2003-2017 Students of color lag farthest behind Closing achievement gaps must remain a priority.

-Percentage of Nevada students at or above proficient, by race/ethnicity
+Percentage of Massachusetts students at or above proficient, by race/ethnicity

 SOURCE: U.S. Department of Education, 2015-2017 Data not available or reporting requirements not met.

-For the complete state report, methodology, and sources, see vitalsigns.ecs.org (vitalsigns.ecs.org) NEVADA The state must plug the gaps in the STEM pipeline The Nevada STEM pipeline loses young people at every level of the education system.
-Low graduation rates from high school and college narrow the pipeline of students who can gain advanced STEM skills.
+EDUCATION COMMISSION OF THE STATES For the complete state report, methodology, and sources, see vitalsigns.ecs.org (vitalsigns.ecs.org)

+MASSACHUSETTS VITAL SIGNS The state must plug the gaps in the STEM pipeline The Massachusetts STEM pipeline loses young people at every level of the education system.
+Some fail to graduate from high school and many do not finish college, which narrows the pipeline of students who can gain advanced STEM skills.
+The 2-year college graduation rate is particularly low.
 Of those students who do graduate, few get a post-secondary degree in STEM.
 What percentage of high school students graduate?
 (2014-2015)

-Nevada
+Massachusetts United States Of high school graduates who enter a 4-year degree program, what percentage graduate?
+(2012-2013)

+Massachusetts

 United States

-Of high school graduates who enter a 4-year degree program, what percentage graduate?
-(2012-2013)

-Nevada United States

 Of high school graduates who enter a 2-year associate's degrees program, what percentage graduate?
 (2012-2013)

-Nevada

-United States

-What percentage of certificates and degrees is in STEM fields?
+Massachusetts United States What percentage of certificates and degrees is in STEM fields?
 (2014-2015)

-TAP NEVADA'S FEMALE AND MINORITY TALENT Together, females and minorities make up more than half of Nevada's population, yet they are much less likely to earn STEM degrees or become STEM professionals.
+TAP MASSACHUSETTS'S FEMALE AND MINORITY TALENT Together, females and minorities make up more than half of Massachusetts's population, yet they are much less likely to earn STEM degrees or become STEM professionals.
 Closing these gaps can pay big dividends in the state.
 Women have lost ground in computing The available talent in computer science would rise dramatically if the state simply closed the gender gap in these subjects.
-Number of computing degrees/certificates in Nevada
+Number of computing degrees/certificates in Massachusetts

 SOURCE: U.S. Department of Education, 2001-2015 People of color are not gaining ground in engineering degrees It is critical to prepare and inspire many more students of color to pursue STEM subjects such as computer science and engineering.
-Underrepresented minorities in Nevada earning engineering degrees/certificates
+Underrepresented minorities in Massachusetts earning engineering degrees/certificates